Faculty

 of surgical research at Texas Tech University Health Sciences Center El Paso.
 He is

-a professor in the Department of Surgery and Internal Medicine and is board certified
+an associate professor in the Department of Surgery and Internal Medicine and is board

 Dr. Davis obtained his Doctorate of Medicine in 1999 from Baylor College of Medicine